Artemmkin/Artemmkin.github.io/_posts/2017-03-07-keepalived-failover-for-dns.md

 layout: post
 title: Configure failover with Keepalived for services on AWS
 tags: [aws, keepalived, failover, dnsmasq]
-description: >
-  Every service is prone to failure and we want to make sure we have failover logic in place when it happens.
 ---
 AWS is awesome.
 It provides a great variety of services with the goal of making the process of building robust infrastructure easier.